 Between 1978 and 2016, annual catch ranged from 55.3-326.7 t/annum (mean 165.7 t/annum).
 From 6 to 86 t (mean 26.2 t) and 26.2-306.4 t (mean 139.5 t) of long-finned eels and short-finned eels, respectively, were harvested annually.
 Short-finned eels represented 84% of the catch over this period, and 33-88% (mean 64.5%) over last decade.
 Regionally, 54% of the catch was from the Western Victorian coastal region, followed by the eastern Victorian region (28%) and eastern-inland region (18%).
 Over the reporting period from 1978 to 2016, catch was highest in the western Victorian coastal region during much of the 1980s and 1990s, but declines observed in the western regions during the late 1990s and 2000s were attributed to the millennium drought reducing the area of harvestable waters, especially CLE waters.

 A protracted and significant drought which began in the mid-1990s has reduced both stock-enhanced and wild shortfinned eel production.
-The longfinned eel production has been less impacted by drought..
+The longfinned eel production has been less impacted by drought.

+2.4.2 The Indigenous fishery

+Aboriginal people have a strong connection to country and water that is central to their identity and culture.
+For Aboriginal people, cultural values are informed by and interconnected with traditional uses, spiritual connection, ancestral ties and respect for waterways, land, sea and the resources these provide.

+Fishing is an integral part of the cultural and economic life of coastal and inland Aboriginal communities.
+It provides an important source of food and is part of cultural and ceremonial life.

+Eels were, and continue to be, an important resource for certain Aboriginal communities.
+Their use for communal gatherings and for barter and trade was extensive in pre-colonial times.
+Today, eel is often a prominent item on menus for community events.

+Aboriginal people continue to fish for eels in the Hopkins River, Mount Emu Creek and other waters in the Hopkins Basin.
+Stone traps are common and each year different family groups continue to harvest eels from specific traps.

+The historical importance of eels and their managed exploitation by Victorian Aboriginal groups is reflected in the cultural ties which remain to this day (McKinnon 2002).

 2.4.3 The recreational fishery

 Unlike commercial fishing, the number of recreational fishers and the amount of catch taken by them is unknown.
 The previous management plan for this fishery cited anecdotal evidence that the recreational catch of both species of eel is significant and this is supported by the estimate of recreational catch in 2000/01 (see section 5 below on monitoring).
 Since then, anecdotal observations suggest that recreational eel fishing has generally become less popular.
 A survey of 3,025 Recreational Fishing Licence holders to gauge inland fishing preferences in 2012 found that < 0.4% preferred to catch eels (Australian Survey Research 2012).